 With low case counts, inferring $R{i,t}$ over small local areas can lead to high uncertainty.
-A standard Bayesian hierarchical modelling approach is to share statistical strengths across the inferences of different local areas and across different time points.
+A standard Bayesian hierarchical modelling approach is to borrow strength across different local areas and across different time points.
 We use Gaussian processes (GPs) to do so; namely, for area i and time t we model: